 5. Now the most important part: connecting your table "New Project" with your table "Tasks".
 In order to connect both tables, create a new "Connect tables" field on the Tasks tables and select your table "New Projects".

 Know more about how connect tables work and why they are so important here: https://docs.jestor.com/docs/connect-tables-field

 - Create a new record in Tasks.
-You'll see that now you have the option to choose the project "Secret weapon".
-That's only possible because you connected both tables 😊 So you are saying that you need to "buy adamantium for your project 'Secret weapon'".
+You'll see that now you have the option to choose the project "Project 1".
+That's only possible because you connected both tables 😊 So you are saying that you have a new task for the new Project 1.